prof-rossetti/products-api-flask/CONTRIBUTING.md

 ```

 ## Setup (CSV Version Only)

+> NOTE: this setup is only applicable on the "csv" branch.

 Before you run this application for the first time (and anytime you want to clear all records from the CSV file), reset the it: